Sinanalungal/kubernetes_docker_study/README.md

      kubctl apply -f <k8/postgres file directory>
      kubctl apply -f <k8/volume file directory>

-  by this you successfully able to run with using node port service and also nginx for nginx you want to configure ( 127.0.0.1 cyclehub.com ) in the host file .so you can run. other wise using ( kubectl get services ) you get node port and in that using target port with (localhost:targetport) you are able to run .
+  By doing this, you will successfully be able to run using NodePort service.
+Additionally, for Nginx, you'll need to configure 127.0.0.1 cyclehub.com in the host file.
+Otherwise, you can use kubectl get services to get the NodePort and access the service using localhost:targetport.

 happy coding